migueleliasweb/go-github-mock/README.md

 - Create mocks for successive calls for the same endpoint
 - Mock error returns
-- High level abstraction helps writing readabe unittests
+- High level abstraction helps writing readabe unittests (see `WithRequestMatch`)
+- Lower level abstraction for advanced uses (see `WithRequestMatchHandler`)

 # Example